gorixInc/gorixInc.github.io/_posts/2024-06-16-rally_challenge.md

 ```

 #### Perceiver
-We adapted the Perceiver model, introduced in the article: ["Perceiver: General Perception with Iterative Attention"][3].
-We based our implementation on the [perceiver-pytorch implementation by Phil Wang][4].
+We adapted the Perceiver model, introduced in the article: ["Perceiver: General Perception with Iterative Attention"][3], basing our implementation on the [perceiver-pytorch implementation by Phil Wang][4].

-In our adaptation, we used a single layer of the model as and RNN cell for our time-series task.
-At each timestep, the image from the frontal camera of the vehicle is passed to a CNN to extract is passed features and reduce dimensionality.
-The resultant feature map is passed to the Perceiver along with the latent array from ${t-1}$ timestep.
+In our adaptation, a single layer of the model is used as an RNN cell for our time-series task.
+At each timestep, the image from the frontal camera of the vehicle is passed to a CNN to extract features and reduce dimensionality.
+The resultant feature maps are passed to the Perceiver along with the latent array from ${t-1}$ timestep.
 We use the latent array from the $t$ timestep to predict the steering angle by passing it to an MLP layer.
 The latent array is then passed to the next timestep.
 The model architecutre can be seen here:

 ![image](https://github.com/gorixInc/rally-challenge-24/assets/56884921/9c488065-0673-4b3b-bf0d-3a9ef4c08683)